Contact management defined

 Every interaction with a contact can now be tracked and connected to actions and reminders for follow-ups.
 And doing this through a single, shareable database cuts confusion and keeps everyone in sync, automatically.

-CRM systems make all that contact management information instantly available to others, to the benefit of the whole organisation.
+Small business CRM software makes all that contact management information instantly available to others, to the benefit of the whole organisation.
 For example:

 - Salespeople and customer service teams can present a joined-up presence to prospects and customers.